varnish/Varnish-Book/varnish_book.rst

      $ varnishadm ban 'obj.http.x-url ~ ^/blog'

-   Because it uses a *lurker-friendly ban* expression, the ban inserted in the ban-list will be gradually evaluated against all cached objects until all blog posts are invalidated.
+   Since it uses a *lurker-friendly ban* expression, the ban inserted in the ban-list will be gradually evaluated against all cached objects until all blog posts are invalidated.